JoyCuratoR/PDF-Document-Summarizer/README.md

 > setwd("D:/R_Studio/Project_Vault/GP.OP_AutoTextSummarizer")
 ```

-Next we're going to create a variable that identifies the language the PDF document is in.
-To download different languages use the function ```  tesseract_download() ``` And go to the [TesseractOCR GitHub](https://github.com/tesseract-ocr/tessdata) to find out what three letters represents each language.
+Next, we're going to create a variable that identifies the language the PDF document is in.
 ``` r
 eng <- tesseract("eng")
 ```
+To download different languages use the function ```  tesseract_download() ``` and go to the [TesseractOCR GitHub](https://github.com/tesseract-ocr/tessdata) to find out what three letters represents each language.

-Then load and render your PDF into the environment using the function ``` pdf_convert ``` from the pdftools package.
+Then we're going to load and render our PDF using the function ``` pdf_convert ``` from the ```pdftools``` package.
 This will convert all the pages of the PDF into .png files.
-After it's done converting the PDF, we're going to extract the text.
+After it's done converting the PDF into .png files, we're going to extract the text.

 ``` r
 pdf <- pdftools::pdf_convert("D:/R_Studio/Project_Vault/GP_AutoTextSummarizer/doc_1.pdf",